bonndan/release-manager/README.md

 All the entry of this config (except the `branch-specific`) are all working the same.
 You have to specify the class you want to handle the action.
 There is two syntax available:

-* The config array, example:  `"version-persister": {"name": "vcs-tag", "tag-prefix": "v_"}` when you have to provide parameters to the class.
+* The config array, example:  `"version-persister": {"name": "vcs-tag"}` when you have to provide parameters to the class.

 ### Version generator